You can make blueberry puree easily at home, it adds the best colour and most delicious flavor to recipes you can make for your baby.

 Here is how you can make use of your lovely blueberry puree!

-- Stir through plain yoghurt to make a delicious baby-friendly yoghurt snack
+- Stir through plain yoghurt to make a delicious baby-friendly yoghurt snack, like I have here in my blueberry yogurt recipe.

 - Stir through pureed apples, mashed bananas or pear puree